When Should You F@#%ng Use Profanity

 Psychologists Cory Scherer and Brad Sagarin run an experiment.
 They gather a group of people and divide them into 2 groups.
 And make both the groups watch a 5 minute video of a persuasive speech.

-For group A, the speaker uses a tame swear phrase ?Damn it!? once during the speech.
+For group A, the speaker uses a tame swear phrase “Damn it!” once during the speech.
 For group B, the speech is exactly the same, except the swear phrase is omitted.

 Once the speech is over, participants are asked about their attitudes toward the topic addressed in the speech.
 The result?
 Folks in Group A rate the speaker as being more passionate than folks in Group B do.
 Folks in Group A also rate the video to be more persuasive overall than folks in Group B do!